 Parking near the U. S. Capitol Building is restricted.
 The best way to get to the area is by metro.
 The closest stops are located at Union Station, Federal Center S.W. or Capitol South.

-Following the lighting ceremony, the Capitol Christmas Tree will be lit from dusk until 11 p.m. each evening through December 26, 2012.
+Following the lighting ceremony, the Capitol Christmas Tree will be lit from dusk until 11 p.m. each evening through the holiday season.
 As part of the Architect of the Capitol’s continuing commitment to save energy, strands of LED (Light Emitting Diodes) lights will be used to decorate the entire tree.
 LED lights use little electricity, have an extremely long life-span, and are environmentally friendly.

 See more about Christmas Tree Lighting Ceremonies in Washington, DC, Maryland and Virginia